 - If a person with dementia in a care home gets coronavirus

 - End of life care during coronavirus while in a care home

 - Why were care homes so badly affected by coronavirus?

-Each care home manager will develop their own visiting policy and will look to support visits safely, while accounting for each resident’s needs.
-Local public health staff can offer advice and support.
+Each care home will have their own visiting policy, which should be made available and communicated to residents and families.
+Care homes will work to support visits safely, while focusing on each resident’s needs.

 The manager will look at the following specific aspects:

 - The rights and wellbeing of residents – tailored in a person-centred way to the circumstances of each individual.

 - The benefits of visits to the person, and their individual risk from coronavirus.

 - Where and how visits will happen – based on the home’s layout.